B. P. Mandal

-Bindheshwari Prasad Mandal (25 August 1918 – 13 April 1982) was a scion of the erstwhile Murho Estate and an Indian politician who chaired the Mandal Commission.
+Babu Bindheshwari Prasad Mandal (25 August 1918 – 13 April 1982) was a scion of the erstwhile Murho Estate and an Indian politician who chaired the Mandal Commission.
 Mandal came from a rich Yadav landlord family from Madhepura in Northern Bihar.
 He served as the seventh Chief Minister of Bihar in 1968, but he resigned after 30 days.
 As a parliamentarian, he served as the chairman of the Second Backward Classes Commission, popularly known as the Mandal Commission.
-The commission's report mobilized a segment of the Indian population known as "Other Backward Classes" (OBCs) and initiated a fierce debate on policies related to underrepresented and underprivileged groups in Indian politics.
+The commission's report mobilised a segment of the Indian population known as "Other Backward Classes" (OBCs) and initiated a fierce debate on policies related to underrepresented and underprivileged groups in Indian politics.

 Early life

 Bindhyeshwari Prasad Mandal, more commonly known as B.P.
 Mandal, was born on 25 August 1918 in Varanasi, Uttar Pradesh.
-His mother was Sitawati Mandal and his father was Rai Bahadur Rash Bihari Lal Mandal, a zamindar (landlord) of the Murho estate, situated in the Madhepura sub-division of Bhagalpur district in Bihar.
+His mother was Sitawati Mandal.
+His father was Rash Bihari Lal Mandal, a zamindar (landlord) of the Murho estate, situated in the Madhepura sub-division of Bhagalpur district in Bihar.